 Canola oil comes from pressed canola seeds also known as oil rapeseeds.
 The plant grows to about 4-6 feet in height and bears beautiful bright yellow flowers, which eventually develop into seedpods.
 The seeds contain about 40% of oil.
 Both canola seeds and rapeseeds belong to the exactly same genus; however, the name canola (Canadian oilseed- low acid) indicates an improved version developed by Canadian scientists to get rid of rapeseed’s undesirable qualities – erucic acid and glucosinolates.

 Canola oil is light yellow and has a neutral taste.
 It has unique health benefits, and is quickly emerging as one of the healthiest oils.
 Like olive oil, it is very low in saturated fats, and high in anti-oxidant Vitamin E. It contains linoleic (omega-6) and α-linolenic acid (omega-3) essential fatty acids at a 2:1 ratio, making it one of the healthiest cooking oils available.

 When used in soap making, canola oil produces soap with lovely dense and creamy lather, with moisturizing properties.
-We use canola oil in all of our soap bars and liquids.
+We use canola oil in all of our soap bars and liquid soaps.

 Castor oil (Ricinus communis)

 Castor oil is made by cold-pressing the seed of the Ricinus communis plant, followed by a heat clarification process.
 The oil is unusual because it has a high content of the fatty acid ‘ricinoleic acid’, which is known for its activity against bacteria, yeasts and molds.
 The oil is a colourless, odorless and tasteless pale yellow liquid.